Two things help us find the best paint for artists. Then we can select the colors for our palette.

 However, zinc white may have a tendency to crack or flake, as the painting ages.

-With the six rainbow colors from the color wheel, plus white we have all the colors we will ever need on our paint palette.
+The six rainbow colors and white are all the colors we will ever need on our paint palette.

-Clean, clear colors will enable us to mix any of the colors we see in nature.
+Clean, clear colors enable us to mix any of the colors we see in nature.
 We can also, mix the colors we see for sale at the paint store.
-That will save us some money.
+That's good on our pocketbook.